List of 23 frequently asked questions.

 • Do St. Mark’s students wear uniforms?

-Yes: boys wear grey pants or shorts with white oxford shirts.
-Seniors wear blue oxford shirts.
+Yes.
+Boys are required to wear grey shorts or pants with short-sleeve white Oxford shirts.
+Seniors wear blue Oxford shirts.
 Belts and shoes must be brown or black.
 Uniforms are available at Culwell & Sons and the Lion's Closet on campus.

 While St. Mark’s was born out of the tradition of the Episcopal Church, a non-sectarian chapel program provides spiritual and moral direction while exhibiting respect for the multitude of religious traditions represented in our community.
 The Chaplain incorporates the teachings and traditions of many religious faiths, and frequently invites other religious leaders to participate in chapel services.
 Chapel services raise questions, share information and perspectives about different religions, and offer guidance on living a moral, responsible, and spiritual life.